eric-hedengren/curseforge-project-analytics/README.md

 Additionally, you may have to install the [pandas](Analytics/Analytics.pyw#L1) and [matplotlib](Analytics/Analytics.pyw#L2) packages if you haven't before (if you don't know what these are, you probably haven't) so run the [InstallPythonPackages.bat](Analytics/Run/InstallPythonPackages.bat) file and it will install them for you.
 You need python installed for that file to run, and you know it's working when multiple loading bars appear on the command prompt.
 These first 2 steps are only required once for each new computer.
 If you know you have previously installed python and these packages, skip to step 3.

 ### 3. Using Your Mod Stats
-The files in [Mod Name/Data](Analytics/Data "Data Folder") and [Mod Name/Graphs](Analytics/Graphs "Graphs Folder") are just example files from my personal Curse Forge projects.
-To customize graphs to your own data, go to the [Curse Forge Analytics](https://authors.curseforge.com/dashboard/projects) site, and download the stats of the projects you would like to analyze.
+The files in [Mod Name/Data](Analytics/Data "Data Folder") and [Mod Name/Graphs](Analytics/Graphs "Graphs Folder") are just example files from my personal CurseForge projects.
+To customize graphs to your own data, go to the [CurseForge Analytics](https://authors.curseforge.com/dashboard/projects) site, and download the stats of the projects you would like to analyze.
 Put the downloaded files in the "Data Folder" on your desktop, and delete the example data, as well as the previously created graphs located in the "Graphs Folder".

 ### 4. Running the Graph Generator
 To create a graph, use the [RunGraphGenerator.bat](Analytics/Run/RunGraphGenerator.bat), or run [Analytics.pyw](Analytics/Analytics.pyw) with python, and using either of these require steps 1 and 2.
 Your graph(s) should save to the "Graphs Folder", which uses the most recent project files in the "Data Folder".
 If this step fails to execute, try uninstalling then reinstalling python and the packages from your computer.